 On the reverse, the mold might have formed as a result of your behavior.
 If you have failed to keep the rental to some standard of cleanliness or created unnecessary humidity, the negligence may create liability on your part.

-At the end of the day, your health is the priority.
-Moving out is always an option and definitely one to pursue if the mold is damaging your health and quality of living.
+Your health is the priority.
+Moving out is always an option and one to pursue if the mold is damaging your health and quality of living.